utiso/dorkbot/README.md

-  domain DOMAIN       pull all results for given domain or subdomain filter FILTER       query filter to apply to the search from FROM           beginning timestamp to TO               end timestamp retries RETRIES     number of times to retry fetching results on error threads THREADS     number of concurrent requests to wayback.org
+  domain DOMAIN       pull all results for given domain or subdomain filter FILTER       query filter to apply to the search page-size PAGE_SIZE number of results to request per page from FROM           beginning timestamp to TO               end timestamp
 </pre>

 Scanner Modules